mehedi-sharif/soulspring/content/_index.md

     quote:
       title: Why I chose Soul Spring
-      content: I’ve observed deep transformation in my patients....With Soul Spring, their biology is re-established and reset to a better-balanced life, profoundly impacting their overall health and wellbeing.
+      content: I’ve observed deep transformation in my patients....With Soul Spring, their biology is reset to a better-balanced life, profoundly impacting their overall health and wellbeing.
 lifetime_of_wellness:
   enable: true
   title: A Lifetime of Wellness